Depau/blog.depau.eu/_posts/2020-01-06-why-i-use-arch.md

 I don't really care which distro I'm running, as long as it has htop, WireGuard, btrfs, ncdu.
 I use Arch on the machines I interact with the most often, Ubuntu on the other ones.

+### Multi-*Arch* - Nope

+The second thing I don't like is its absent multi-arch support.

+It has its pros and its cons, so I'll just do a bulleted list.

+Pros:
+- It Keeps It Simple, Stupid
+- Focus on doing good on one, the most popular architecture: x86_64

+Cons:
+- Cross-compiling is not supported, it is expected that what you're building will run on the same architecture

+Yes, there's Arch Linux ARM.
+But, let's admit it, it's utter trash and I'll tell you why:

+- It's not Simple
+- Installation on ARM devices is pretty much:
+  - Download this magic pre-built totally safe and trustable image that they built that will totally make your little cute ARM board work like a charm.
+I wouldn't be surprised if I were to find one of those with SuperTuxKart preinstalled, I found all sorts of stuff in there.
+  - Flash it to the device
+  - No pacstrap, *we've done it for you* 👌
+  - Remove the bloatware
+- Repo packages are way beyond crazy.
+Good luck finding the correct proprietary Mali driver for your SoC.
+Is it `odroid-c2-libgl-x11` or `odroid-c1-libgl-x11`?
+What about the Wayland build?

+In contrast, Manjaro ARM seems to be doing a much better job, but it's still not as good as PostmarketOS'.
+PostmarketOS is definitely on the right direction, their build system is good, images are generated on your machine *the Arch way*, everything is simple.

+I would definitely use it... if it weren't based on Alpine. 🤷

 ## Neofetch